Disability classification

 Not all students with a disability will meet the minimal disability criteria for a specific sport.
 If a student does not meet the criteria, they will not be eligible to compete in multi-class events.

-The classification system summary (PDF, 156KB) provides current classifications each with a short definition.
+The Classification summary provides current classifications each with a short definition.

 The disability categories included are those specified under the International Paralympic Committee (IPC), International Sport for Athletes with an Intellectual Disability (INASFID) and International Deaf Sports (IDS) classification processes: